Bagoum/danmokou/docs/articles/AddingStuff.md

 ### Adding Functions

-To add a function, simply write an implementation for it in one of the classes monitored by the reflector (see line 40 on `Utils/Reflection/Initialization.cs`).
+To add a function, simply write an implementation for it in one of the classes monitored by the reflector (ie. any class in `DMK.Core` or `DMK.Danmaku` with the `Reflect` attribute).
 Ideally, you should also add it in the class that it is semantically close to.
 For example, if you want to add a SyncPattern, then add it in `Patterning/SyncPatterns.cs` or `Patterning/ExtraSyncPatterns.cs`.
 If you want to add a simple bullet option, then add it in `BulletManagement/SimpleBulletOption.cs`.

 Note that mathematics functions are written as expressions and are therefore not as easy to add as most other functions.